lynnfaraday/aresmush.com/_root/tutorials/config/date.md

 * `date_entry_format_help` - A human-readable string telling someone how to enter a date in `short_date_format`.
 For example, if short date format is 12/25/2016 then your help would be mm/dd/yyyy.
 * `date_and_time_entry_format_help` - A human-readable string telling someone how to enter a date and time in `date_and_time_entry_format`.
 For example, if your entry format is 12/25/2016 2:45pm then your help would be mm/dd/yyyy hh:mm(am/pm).

+## server_timezone

+OOC dates and times (shown in the time command, for example) are relative to the server's timezone, so it's helpful to tell the players what that is.

+> <i class="fa fa-exclamation-triangle"></i> **Note:**  This doesn't actually *change* the server timezone; it's just an advisory.
+It's important that this setting matches what the server timezone actually is.

+Players can choose to have events and other times displayed in their local time by setting their timezone with the timezone command.

+## Changing the Server Timezone

+If you want to change what the actual server time is, see [Changing the Server Timezone](/tutorials/manage/server-timezone).